leesoh/prunes/README.md

 ## Usage

-By default, Prunes will only print the resolvers that **do not** respond to the queries provided.
+By default, Prunes will use a random domain name and only print the resolvers that **do not** respond to the queries provided.
 This allows you to use its output to build a list of good resolvers:

 ```sh
 $ cat resolvers.txt